Ministerial Code: History and status

 Codes of conduct for ministers are amongst a range of initiatives designed to respond to perceptions of the erosion of ministerial accountability, and to preserve public trust in the institutions of cabinet government.
 Written guidance for British cabinet ministers began as the document Questions of Procedure for Ministers (QPM), which was a confidential document prepared by the Cabinet Office to assist ministers, and dates to at least the 1980s.

 The earliest published form of the Code is a result of the QPM's release by the Major Government in 1992.
 Further editions have been based on suggestions and recommendations from the Committee on Standards in Public Life.
 The first edition to be entitled Ministerial Code was Tony Blair's 1997 set of rules.
-The most recent version was released in May 2022 (by convention, each new Prime Minister issues their own).
+By convention, each new prime minister issues their own version.
+The most recent version was released in November 2024.

 When Gordon Brown came into office in June 2007 he appointed Sir Philip Mawer, Parliamentary Commissioner for Standards, as the Independent Adviser on Ministers' Interests – a form of enforcer to conduct investigations and give confidential advice.
 The Adviser under Tony Blair was Comptroller and Auditor General Sir John Bourn.
 The Cabinet Secretary is responsible for clearing ministers' financial matters.

 The Code is currently administered by the Propriety and Ethics group within the Cabinet Office.

 The Code is periodically updated.
 The 2015 update removed the explicit requirement that ministers comply with international law and treaty obligations.

+Dave Penman, general secretary of the senior civil servants' trade union FDA, felt that Keir Starmer’s 2024 reforms to the ministerial code did not go far enough.

 Contents

-The Code has 10 sections, and two annexes.
-It begins with a foreword from the Prime Minister.
+The Code has ten sections, and two annexes.
+It begins with a foreword from the prime minister.

 Section 1 – Ministers of the Crown

 This section is an introduction, setting out the role of ministers to the government, to Parliament, and to the people.
 It directs ministers to "behave in a way that upholds the highest standards of propriety," to uphold the principle of collective responsibility, and to avoid conflicts of interest.
 It says "It is of paramount importance that Ministers give accurate and truthful information to Parliament, correcting any inadvertent error at the earliest opportunity.
 Ministers who knowingly mislead Parliament will be expected to offer their resignation to the Prime Minister".

+Ministers should recognise that as office-holders, they are held to the highest possible standards of proper conduct, and ensure that they are living up to those standards in their words and actions.